eliasCOIN/webview-security-suite/README.md

 -Importance: Prevents malicious automatic calls, protecting the user from fraud and unexpected charges.
 - Expected Result: The test should pass if automatic phone calls cannot be initiated.

-## Automatic Redirect Test
-- To ensure the WebView does not allow automatic redirection to potentially malicious websites.
-- Importance: Prevents phishing attacks and unexpected content exposure.
-- Expected Result: The test should pass if automatic redirections are blocked.

 ## Spoof Address Bar
 - Purpose: To verify that the WebView is not susceptible to address bar spoofing.
 - Importance: Ensures users can trust the URL displayed, preventing phishing attacks.